 Strawberry Filling

 - Granulated Sugar: The sugar adds sweetness and creates a jammy texture.
-The amount of sugar can easily be adjusted according to the desired sweetness, but don’t use less than ½ cup.
+The sugar can easily be adjusted according to the desired sweetness, but don’t use less than 1/2 cup.

-- Vanilla Bean: Vanilla bean brings an amazing flavor to the strawberries
+- Vanilla Bean and Vanilla Extract: Vanilla brings an amazing flavor to the strawberries.

 Flaky Pie Dough